Updated: Oct 18

 If you’re battling to find your own light and a dragonfly flies across your path, you’re being asked to do some inner work.
 We all carry the light within us.
 We just need to know how to tap into it and let it shine out for all to see and benefit from.

-The snail also takes its home with it wherever it goes so it's comfortable with its existence.
+The snail also takes its home with it wherever it goes so it's comfortable with its Existence.
 It also knows how to retreat as soon as there’s danger ahead (or above).
-Their spiral shell is a symbolism of growth, cycles of life, and an evolving consciousness.
+Their spiral shell is a symbol of growth, cycles of life, and evolving consciousness.

 Snails teach us not to be hasty.
 Life isn’t a race to be run and won.
 In fact, we should be taking it step-by-step by living in the moment.
 So, the snail teaches us about the power of NOW.
 They want us to relax and enjoy the journey called life.

 Make sure you read Eckhart Tolle's book, "The Power of Now: A Guide to Spiritual Enlightenment." to discover how to live in the moment.

 If you’re facing any of the following in your own life and you come across a snail, heed its message:

 You’re feeling insecure: Snail is letting you know you’re your own unique person and you don’t need to feel threatened by others’ successes or growth.
 You’re on your own path of self-discovery and growth.

 Your world is spinning out of control: The message here is to “slow down!”
 Stop living the rat race and learn to do things slowly, meaningfully, and with patience.
 When you rush through life, you end up missing out on so much.
 Slow down and smell the roses!

 You’re not giving yourself enough love: Self-care is vital for your overall well-being and if you’re not giving yourself enough love, you’re not going to be of any use to anyone else.
 Snail is teaching you to be more aware of self-care and to ensure you look out for your own mind, body, and soul.